 - Debris-filled gutters holding water against the sheets

-When treatment is the wrong answer
+When cut edge corrosion treatment isn’t the answer